nagy004/gcp-project-byTerraform/README.md

 ## This Repo contains the following folders

-1. Devops-Challenge-Demo-Code - It contains python code and Dockerfile.
+1. app-python - It contains python code and Dockerfile.
-2. K8s Commands - It contains the essential files (.yaml).
+2. YamilFiles - It contains the essential files (.yaml).
-3. Terraform Directories - it contains Directories and main.tf file to build our infra
+3. Terraform files  to build our infra

 ## Dependencies